circleci/circleci-docs/jekyll/_cci2/optimizations.md

 ## Docker Layer Caching

-**Note**: If you are on the container-based plan you must open a support ticket to enable DLC for your account.
-If you are using CircleCI's credit-based plan, DLC can be used for 200 credits per build.
+**Note**: If you are on the container-based plan you must open a [support ticket](https://support.circleci.com/hc/en-us/requests/new) to enable
+DLC for your account.
+If you are using CircleCI's credit-based plan, DLC can be used for 200 credits per build on the Performance plan.

 DLC is a feature that can help to reduce the _build time_ of a Docker image in your build.
 Docker Layer Caching is useful if you find yourself frequently